 There are many films with the namesake but I recommend at least watching the 1966 Django, a spaghetti western directed by Sergio Corbucci.
 You can pretty easily find a copy with the original Italian audio and English subtitles.

 The more recent Sukiyaki Western Django (2007), like most Miike films and most Django iterations, speak for themselves, “One of the film’s more successful artistic conceits—because it’s thematically justified—is Miike’s decision to have his entire Japanese cast deliver their lines in a halting English.
 Just as Miike takes his filmmaking cue from an American model (the western), so do his actors bring a Japanese sensibility to an occidental form by filtering the distinctly American English dialogue through their native speech patterns.
 If the strategy tends to pall before too long, it nonetheless serves as a suitably odd distancing device and an appropriate aural analogue to the filmmaker’s visual appropriations.”
-(Slant Magazine) I would amend that review of the language by adding that the language and accents adjusts the quick pacing back to a rural languorousness.
-The metered speech converges with the quick editing and reminds us that while QT’s style influences the film it’s still truly Miike’s view of the genre.
+(Slant Magazine) The language and accents pace the film.
+Even with the quick, fancy editing we sense the rural environment through the pacing of the language.
+The choice also helps blend the history to remind us that ‘western’ is not a simple concept.
 “Miike offers up an explosion of influences that mocks the idea of a monoculture that’s immune to foreign influence.
 Sukiyaki Western Django is a blend of Buddhist philosophy, film noir fatalism, Shakespeare’s Henry VI, and Japan’s very own 12th-century Genpei War.
 It’s a Wild West pageant of American history seen through Japanese eyes, reducing our entire frontier mythology to an ultraviolent grab for gold.”
 (Slate)

-Tarantino’s pervertedly saccharine Django Unchained more prominently features the relationship between white supremacist and abolitionist (so well that it was even produced by Harvey Weinstein) while SWD points to greed and division more broadly.
-Like Miike’s film, watching Django Unchained raises questions of whether the depiction of violence and language ‘reflecting’ a mentality or a history are actually useful in anti-racism, anti-sexism movements or if they contribute to the continuance of oppression.
-Begging the question of what is the point of showing violence in film?
+While Tarantino’s Django Unchained more prominently features the relationship between white supremacist and abolitionist (so well that it was even produced by Harvey Weinstein) S.W.D points to greed and division more broadly.
+Like Miike’s films more generally, watching Django Unchained raises questions of whether the depiction of violence and language ‘reflecting’ a mentality or a history are actually useful in anti-racism, anti-sexism movements or if they contribute to the continuance of oppression, however S.W.D shows how love complicates violence.
+It reminds us to continually ask what the point of showing violence in film?
 What purpose does it serve?

-That we see Django as a child gives us a potential origin story where we empathize with the experience of grappling with lawlessness.
+S.W.D. is a unique rendition because we see this Django’s origin story.
+Seeing his brutal childhood helps us empathize with the experience of his grappling with lawlessness in adulthood.
 Django films are fascinating because from the beginning to the end there isn’t an ethical stick to measured by.
+Miike’s addition to the namesake alludes to the ambiguity of right and wrong.
 Django is an eternally interesting character as the audience gets to ride along with them to find out how to navigate the world’s ethical ambiguity.